discordjs/discord.js/docs/docs_client.rst

 voiceSpeaking
 ~~~~~~~~~~~

-Emitted when a user speaks, supplies a VoiceChannel_, User_, and a boolean indicating whether the user started or ended speaking, started being true and ended being false respectively.
+Emitted when a user starts or stops speaking, supplies a VoiceChannel_, and User_.
+The `speaking` property under the supplied User_ object can be used to determine whether the user started or stopped speaking.